 Don't feel the need to respond to this message, as I won’t be reading. - C.”

-Let’s go and dissect her comment above…
+Let’s dissect her comment above…

 bet you would not say the things to your mother that he said to me – you mean the truth?
-Truth hurts sometimes doesn’t it!
+Truth hurts sometimes, doesn’t it?

 for no reason at all – I think I outlined at least 75% or more of the reasons in the text above from my May 1st, 2020, social media response.

-Eleven plus months go by and its now Father’s Day, I add a post to social media but scratch out both my dead-to-me mother and dead-to-me sister from the family photo and send it along to my father wishing him a Happy Father’s Day.
+Eleven plus months pass by and its now Father’s Day, I add a post to social media but scratch out both my dead-to-me mother and dead-to-me sister from the family photo and send it along to my father wishing him a Happy Father’s Day.
 I know gaslighting (ha ha) – but at this point what does it really matter, right?

-My dead-to-me mother was still following me on social media, she sees the Father’s Day post on social media and comments “Pretty petty that you had to crop out your sister from this photo.”
-I respond “I'm uncertain as to why you care what I post on my social media and better yet, why you feel the need to comment?
+My dead-to-me mother is still following me on social media, she sees the Father’s Day post on social media and comments “Pretty petty that you had to crop out your sister from this photo.”
+I responded “I'm uncertain as to why you care what I post on my social media and better yet, why you feel the need to comment?
 You went 5 years without me in your life, you can continue...
 You care more about talking about me behind my back than you do about talking to my face - so there's that.”